ashutoshmjain/gita/src/prologue.md

 `Krishna Dwaipayana`was destined to compile thousands of sacred insights from sages (`Rishies`) - old and new.
 He crystallized, then existing wisdom into four foundational volumes — the `Vedas`.
 For this legendary work, he was conferred the most coveted title in literature — `Ved Vyasa` (the chief editor of Vedas).

 This work, in itself, was virtuous enough to dedicate many lives; though `Dwaipayana` was just getting started!
 His purpose was to welcome `Poorna Avtaara` — the full-incarnation [^8th] of `Vishnu`, understand the wisdom 'as is', and preserve it for ever in every human mind through one of the most potent narrative ever told - `Bhagvat Gita`.

 As a complimentary gift, to ensure this knowledge was never lost, he ushered the humanity from "spoken" to the "written" word.
 The immensity of his purpose, rightfully so, made him one of the immortal-eights [^immortals] in Hindu tradition.

 `Dwaipayana's` literary work was no accident.
 He came from a lineage of scholarly sages.
 His father `Maharishi Parāśara` spoke titles such as
 - `Brihat Parāśara Hora` — foundational work on Astrology;
-- `Krishi Parāśara` — Agriculture;
+- `Krishi Parāśara` — The science of Agriculture;
-- `Vrkayurveda` — Botany, and
+- `Vrkayurveda` — Insights into Botany, and
 - `Vishnu Purana`[^vishnu] — Stories of universal manifestative potency.

 His grand father `Sakti Muni`, was the first to understand `Karmyoga` .
 And his great grand father `Vaśiṣṭha` was titled `Bramhrishi` (The first guardian of eternal knowledge). `Dwaipayana's` lineage predetermined his destiny — as if someone planned a multi-generational mission to decipher and record "true" knowledge.